Lewiston stars in two offerings at Bates Film Festival

 One of them, David Shayne, said Friday he “will never forget that first impression, that first feeling of walking around” in a place he’d never visited before, seeing the classic old mills and the cultural splashes of a remade city.

-He called it “a pretty unique American experience,” one the two men delved into for their 18-minute movie, “Lewiston,” that will be shown at the Bates Film Festival on Thursday.
+He called it “a pretty unique American experience” — an experience the two men delved into for their 18-minute movie “Lewiston,” which will be shown at the Bates Film Festival on Thursday.

-“A Shared Space – Lewiston,” another film on tap the same day, offers an “immersive 360-degree experience” that follows two people “who were raised in a refugee camp in eastern Kenya but now call Lewiston home.”
+Another film on tap the same day, “A Shared Space – Lewiston,” offers an “immersive 360-degree experience” that follows two people “who were raised in a refugee camp in eastern Kenya but now call Lewiston home.”

-The other “Lewiston” director, Jacob Roberts, said he was familiar with Lewiston because his cousin works for the Fire Department.
+For their film “Lewiston,” Shayne teamed up with Harvard classmate Jacob Roberts, who said he was familiar with Lewiston because his cousin works for the fire department.
 So he knew about its Somali community and some of the friction that’s perhaps inevitable when thousands of refugees arrive in a small city.

 It’s not a long movie so it captures only glimpses of a few people and places, providing a sense of their lives, particularly one friend of the dead man trying to deal with his grief.